Coronavirus (COVID-19) Funding and Assistance

 For information about Government Covid-19 Business Support and other local support for businesses please visit the Heart of the South West Growth Hub Covid19 Support for Business page.

-For opportunities to network and promote your social enterprise, consider joining your local Enhance Social Enterprise Network.
-Joining the Network means that you can capitalise on the increasing public and political interest in an alternative way of doing business whilst supporting local community development.
+For opportunities to network and promote your social enterprise, consider joining your local Social Enterprise Network.
+Joining a Network means that you can capitalise on the increasing public and political interest in an alternative way of doing business whilst supporting local community development.

-By joining one network you have access to information about activities across the whole LEP area, which can include:
+By joining a network you have access to information about activities across the area, which can include:

 - Inspiring local networking and connecting events, including visits and talks